Rodriguez001/Projet-CloudInfra/README.md

    Prerequisites

-  * An installed Minikube or GCP account
+  * An installed Minikube or GCP account or any other cloud provider

   # Installation on local machine or on a virtual machine :